KesseNones/Omniprogram-Side-Projects/README.md

 #### Youtube Tier Converter
 Converts a subscriber count to a Youtube Tier, a madeup scale by me because yes.
 Also can convert a tier to a subscriber count.

+## Conclusion
+This whole program set is not super serious and rather goofy.
+Some applications are quite useful while others are completely useless.
+It's just a series of random fun ideas I had for Python tkinter programs I had.
+Is it a good program?
+No. Was it fun to put it all together?
+YES.
+Hopefully you have fun messing around with this if you feel like checking it out.